wkumari1/draft-template/README.md

    Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
-Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
-Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of
+Please review these documents